Updated: Mar 25

 The case has begun at the Old Bailey, London and Stefan Simanowitz is outside the court with an Amnesty International spokesperson so you can follow @StefSimanowitz for updates and analysis.
 Amnesty International will have trial observers monitoring remotely the entire series of hearings starting with Sebastian Elgueta (@sebelgueta), UK based barrister, monitoring the first week.

-Amnesty International also has concerns relating to Assange’s physical and mental well-being, particularly with the spread of COVID-19 and conditions in UK prisons and detention centres being substandard.
+Amnesty International also has concerns relating to Assange’s physical and mental well-being, particularly with the spread of COVID-19 and conditions in UK prisons and detention centers being substandard.
 They say it is imperative health and safety protocols are put in place to reduce the risk of COVID-19 infection while ensuring that prisoners' and detainees' rights are protected and that bail or release should be considered for any detainee or prisoner who has serious underlying health conditions who is particularly at risk of infection.